-6.1 If you are an International Student, you are required to pay a Deposit.
-The amount of your Deposit will be notified to you in your offer letter.

-6.2 Your place at DMU is not guaranteed until DMU has received the Deposit in full.

-6.3 If you pay your Deposit but then do not complete Registration, in certain circumstances, we will refund your Deposit less a £50 administration charge.
+- 6.1 If you are an International Student, you are required to pay a Deposit. - 6.2 Your place at DMU is not guaranteed until DMU has received the Deposit in full. - 6.3 If you pay your Deposit but then do not complete Registration, in certain circumstances, we will refund your Deposit less a £50 administration charge.
+These circumstances are:

-6.3.a If circumstances beyond your control prevent you from travelling to the UK to study; or

-6.3.b You fail your English language test; or

-6.3.c if your visa application is refused for reasons other than maintenance.

-6.4 In certain circumstances, DMU may retain £1,000 from your Deposit.
-These circumstances include:

-6.4.a If you change your mind about coming to study at DMU;

-6.4.b If you have used your visa to enter the UK not to study at DMU;

-6.4.c If you have started the Programme and subsequently leave;

-6.4.d If you have provided false information, forged documents or withheld any information in your visa application in anyway which has resulted in a visa refusal;

-6.4.e If you do not join the Programme because your visa application is refused on the grounds of not meeting the maintenance requirements under Tier 4 of the points-based system subject to clause 6.5.

-6.5 Where you have your visa refused on the grounds of maintenance and you are issued with a new CAS to make a second visa application, which is then successful, DMU will not deduct the £1,000 from fees paid because of the original visa refusal.
+- 6.3.a If circumstances beyond your control prevent you from travelling to the UK to study; or - 6.3.b You fail your English language test; or - 6.3.c if your visa application is refused for reasons other than maintenance. - 6.4 In certain circumstances, DMU may retain £1,000 from your Deposit.
+These circumstances are: - 6.4.a If you change your mind about coming to study at DMU; - 6.4.b If you have used your visa to enter the UK not to study at DMU; - 6.4.c If you have started the Programme and subsequently leave; - 6.4.d If you have provided false information, forged documents or withheld any information in your visa application in anyway which has resulted in a visa refusal: - 6.4.e If you do not join the Programme because your visa application is refused on the grounds of not meeting the maintenance requirements under Tier 4 of the points-based system subject to clause 6.5. - 6.5 Where you have your visa refused on the grounds of maintenance and you are issued with a new CAS to make a second visa application, which is then successful, DMU will not deduct the £1,000 from fees paid because of the original visa refusal.